Electric Car Tax Benefits Explained (2025 Guide)

 Benefit in Kind (BIK) tax, widely known as company car tax, is calculated by the value of the vehicle, its CO2 emissions and the employee's income tax band.
 Electric cars are a taxable benefit, which means employees have to pay Benefit in Kind (BIK) tax on electric company cars.

-However, electric cars currently benefit from a much lower BIK rate than petrol, diesel or hybrid cars.
+However, electric cars continue to benefit from a much lower BIK rate than petrol, diesel or hybrid cars.

 Workplace EV charging